qha/community-core/README.md

 - Would it be better to have roughness or even small teeths in disk locking bar surface in the disks?
 The idea of such design is to make it harder to feel anything from the actual sidebar if the disk can be moved slightly while locked.
 - Should the sidebar be slightly thinned for the actual code disks portion?
 That would make it sure that manufacturing tolerances cannot make it possible to feel the code disk grinding against the sidebar while the disks are not locked (because the first and last disks are able to keep the sidebar from touching the code disks).
 - Should there be more free space between the disks to allow more wear and tear?
 Is it possible to implement this without leaving space for the picking tip to rotate?
+- Is this lock design still vulnerable to fast destructive method using high torque?
+Example attack: https://youtu.be/CNzWrEujKQw
+- Would it be a good idea to implement wobbly spacer disks similar to one shown by Matt Smith (https://youtu.be/13bKCOfzaZM)?
+The difference is that because the tension must be removed to rotate the disks with community core design, the idea could actually work.

 ## Future development idea